Devourer Demon Hunter DPS Guide — Midnight Pre-Patch (12.0.1)

 Range

-Devourer uses a dual resource system.
-Fury powers ability casts while outside
+Fury powers casts while outside

-Void Metamorphosis, and drains passively while inside
+Void Metamorphosis, draining while inside;

-it.
 Soul Fragments grant access to

-Void Metamorphosis, and allows you to
+Void Metamorphosis, and allow you to cast

 Collapsing Star.